ZIFODS/config_templates/README.md

 Where `PROJECT` is the name of your project.
 A new folder will be created with that name and setup with a standard structure.

+If you run this bash script you can ignore the other instructions below.

 ## pyproject.toml

 Standard template for a Python project.
 After creating your project with `hatch new`, but **before** creating your virtual environment, copy this file into your project directory with: